ZAPattack/zaps_flora/README.md

 # zaps_flora

-Welcome to Zaps plant database, where both odd, beautiful and common house plants are carefully described!
+## **Welcome to Zaps plant database, where odd, beautiful, rare and common plants are described**

+Purpose: The main focus is keeping and caring for houseplants.
+Outdoor plant care might be added, but will not be a priority for documentation.

+The plant care needs in the database are decribed as such:
+Light, water/humidity, fertilsing, potting/soil compositions, dormancy, propagation etc.

-How to install me!
+## How to install me!

 Step 1: download Logseq